-- determines the composition of our portfolio, the nature and timing of the changes to our portfolio and the manner of implementing such changes; - identifies, evaluates and negotiates the structure of the investments we make (including performing due diligence on our prospective investments); - · closes and monitors the investments we make; and - · provides us with other investment advisory, research and related services as we may from time to time require.
+- determines the composition of our portfolio, the nature and timing of the changes to our portfolio and the manner of implementing such changes; - identifies, evaluates and negotiates the structure of the investments we make (including performing due diligence on our prospective investments); - closes and monitors the investments we make; and - provides us with other investment advisory, research and related services as we may from time to time require.

 OFS Advisor's services under the Investment Advisory Agreement are not exclusive, and both it and its members, officers and employees are free to furnish similar services to other persons and entities so long as its services to us are not impaired.
-A discussion regarding the basis for our Board's approval of our Investment Advisory Agreement is included in our annual report filed on December 18, 2020.
+A discussion regarding the basis for our Board's approval of our Investment Advisory Agreement is included in our most recent Annual Report on Form N-CSR and in our most recent Semi-Annual Report on Form N-CSR.